NorthernMechatronics/nmsdk/README.md

 Platform Details: [![Hardware](https://img.shields.io/badge/hardware-wiki-green.svg)](https://www.northernmechatronics.com/nm180100)

 ## Attention
-This branch is configured for the LoRaWAN L2 v1.0.3 specifications.
+This is the master branch.
+Please checkout the LoRaWAN_v1.0.3 brnach for the LoRaWAN L2 v1.0.3 specifications.
 The corresponding release tag for the LoRaMac-node is v4.4.6 (final release).
 Please make sure that you switch to the proper release tag before building this SDK.

 ## Overview
 The NMSDK is a platform library for the Northern Mechatronics NM180100 LoRa BLE module.
 It provides support for LoRa direct, LoRa real-time, LoRaWAN, and BLE wireless connectivity as well as a FreeRTOS framework for rapid application development across a wide range of use cases and environments.